 Managing Webhook Events

 Ductape allows you to handle webhook events efficiently.
 Each webhook serves as a single point of registration for multiple events emitted by your app.
-You can define multiple events within a webhook that your partners will receive.
+You can define multiple events within a webhook that your partners or internal systems will receive.

 Setting Up Webhook Events